empiricalci/emp/README.md

 ### GPU Support

-GPU support is provided for Linux via [nvidia-docker](https://github.com/NVIDIA/nvidia-docker).
-Follow the instructions on the ["Quick start"](https://github.com/NVIDIA/nvidia-docker#quick-start) to install it.
-Learn how to run GPU enabled experiments [here](http://empiricalci.com/docs/gpu-support)
+GPU support is provided for Linux via [nvidia-docker](https://github.com/NVIDIA/nvidia-docker), you can follow the instructions on the ["Quick start"](https://github.com/NVIDIA/nvidia-docker#quick-start) to install it and learn how to run GPU enabled experiments [here](http://empiricalci.com/docs/gpu-support).

 Currently Windows and MacOS are not supported since they rely on VMs to run Docker.
 See [this issue](https://github.com/NVIDIA/nvidia-docker/issues/101) for more information.

 ### About Docker on Windows